MillionConcepts/clementine-conversion/readme.md

 It does not exhaustively explain every step of the conversion and labeling process.
 This is primarily because much of the process took place manually.
 Many products were unique and therefore not subject to systematic processing.
-In some cases (such as the basemap polar tiles), the software in this archive was used in one-off ways to convert these products; notes on most of these cases are included in code comments.
+In some cases (such as the basemap polar tiles), the software in this repository was used in one-off ways to convert these products; notes on most of these cases are included in code comments.
 It also does not offer a complete discursive walkthrough of our thought processes, rationale, workflow, etc.